 - 1 teaspoon of dried pomegranate seeds

 - Use About 10 oz of bottled spring water

 - Steep for ~3 minutes depending on the type of green tea.

 - The water temperature should be no more than 185°F/85°C

 - Cover your tea while steeping and enjoy.

 - Adding a little pomegranate juice will accentuate the overall flavor but it is not necessary.

-Add any sweeteners or milk and cream to make it just the way you like it but be aware that added sugar or cream will add calories and negate some of the benefits from drinking green pomegranate tea.
+Add any sweeteners or milk and cream to make it just the way you like it but be aware that added sugar or cream will add calories and negate some of the benefits of drinking green pomegranate tea.

-With all that said I find the best-flavored pomegranate green tea are the packaged variety that has had the pomegranates and green tea mingle.
+With all that said I find the best-flavored pomegranate green tea is the packaged variety that has had the pomegranates and green tea mingle.
 So for a great packaged version try the Art Of Tea Pomegranate Green Tea.

 What Does Pomegranate Green Tea Taste Like?